ddev/ddev-contrib/docker-compose-services/solr/README.md

 ddev drush search-api-solr:upload-configset SERVER_ID NUMBER_OF_SHARDS
 ```

+`SERVER_ID` is the Search API server machine name.

 Note: If you choose to run Solr Cloud using a single node in standalone mode,
       you need to limit the number of "shards" to "1" when uploading the
       configset.
 There's a corresponding option in the UI and a parameter for